For Grace Morton, the most important lesson she learned at PSCS had nothing to do with an academic subject. It was about

 “I was so proud of myself when Andy handed me my high school diploma.
 I still work hard in my day-to-day life, and stay committed to my priorities.
 At PSCS I learned that commitment results in self-respect and pride.”

 After graduating, Gracie moved to Portland and began dancing full time with a professional ballet company and the school of the Oregon Ballet Theater.
-She recently earned a merit scholarship to attend a summer ballet intensive in Austin.
+She and her husband, Ian are company dancers at Ballet Austin Company.
+They are expecting their first child!